-- 6 According to Goldman Sachs, India's GDP (Gross Domestic Product) in Current Prices - 7 may overtake France and Italy by 2020; Russia ,Germany and United Kingdom by 2025; and - 8 Japan by 2035.
-It is also predicted that Indian economy will be the third largest after United - 9 States of America and China by 2025.
-In this milieu let's have a look on both the most - populous and basically agrarian economies i.e., India and China.
+Introduction- According to Goldman Sachs' India's GDP (Gross Domestic Product) in Current Prices may overtake France and Italy by 2020; Russia, Germany and United Kingdom by 2025; and Japan by 2035.
+It is also predicted that economy of India will be the third largest after United States of America and China by 2025.
+In this milieu let's have a look on both the most populous and basically agrarian economies i.e., India and China.